solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 operate their API Management instances through the management plane, and they expose API documentation for internal and external users through the Developer portal.

-![This image demonstrates the control plane, management plane, and developer portal elements of API Management.]

 Like other Azure resources, API Management offers comprehensive RBAC support, accommodating internal administrative and development staff and